 - How long did we take?
 Six weeks - one of my direct reports was out for three of those weeks with COVID-19

 It would have been a month had not one of my team contracted Covid.

 So how does this Startup Marketing Automation Engine work today?
 We've been 'Live' for two weeks.
 Here's my latest Marketing Operations company-wide report;

-- InPost has yielded 125 leads and counting since going live two weeks ago, through contacts downloading the Report through our promotions.
-Seventy-seven of those are Marketing Qualified Leads: We have brought the cost per lead down from £25/Lead to £6.25.
+- InPost has yielded 125 leads and counting since going live two weeks ago through contacts downloading the Report through our promotions.
+Seventy-seven of those are Marketing Qualified Leads: We have reduced the cost per lead from £25/Lead to £6.25.

-- We have put together a comprehensive plan to promote, market and generate leads for our new contactless returns, ‘Instant Drop.’ campaign.
+- We have created a comprehensive plan to promote, market and generate leads for our new contactless returns, the 'Instant Drop.' campaign.